tmadau/Game-Trivia/README.md

 # Game-Trivia
-I am creating a game trivia using ruby as my primary language
+I am creating a game trivia using ruby as my primary language.
+It is just a simple game which will use text to compare answer and tells you if you got the answer right or wrong.
+For now it is nothing to fancy and the code is not that clean.

 It will have some of the following functionalities:
 - I am making a game trivia program.